Thomas & Friends merchandise: Marklin

 Märklin, a German model train maker, released a limited range of Thomas & Friends merchandise in HO-scale.
 Because of copyright reasons (using Hornby's toolings), they were only available in Germany, Austria, and Switzerland, but they did leak out to other countries.
 They are designed for young children as they have metal frames and plastic shells.
 They are compatible with the rest of the Märklin range, but are extremely basic and have no extra features.
 They were only released in 2006.

-LEGO
+Lego Duplo

-In 2005, LEGO introduced the first sets in their Duplo 'Thomas' series.
+In 2005, Lego introduced the first sets in their Duplo 'Thomas' series.
 Four sets were made, featuring: James the Red Engine, Thomas the Tank Engine, a Troublesome Truck, Toby the Tram Engine, and Percy the Small Engine.
 Subsequently, in line with usual Lego practice, new sets had been released each year, featuring different scenes and characters, until Mega Bloks picked up the license in 2010 and have produced Thomas sets of their own.

 Duplo is designed for very young children, so the sets have relatively few pieces (between 7 and 62) to assemble.